Your visa guide

 How is the score calculated?

-You will score 30 points for a CAS Statement from an approved education provider and 10 points if you can show you have enough finances to cover your course fees and monthly living expenses for up to nine months (known as maintenance).
+You will score 50 points for a CAS Statement from an approved education provider and 10 points if you can show you have enough finances to cover your course fees and monthly living expenses for up to nine months (known as maintenance) as well as another 10 points for English language proficiency.

 What is a CAS Statement?